 * Information stalls

-Organisations wishing to apply to participate in the Ipswich NAIDOC Family and Cultural Celebration (information, arts and crafts and/or food display stalls) are invited to download/complete the registration form below:
+Organisations wishing to apply to participate in the 2018 Ipswich NAIDOC Family and Cultural Celebration (information, arts and crafts and/or food display stalls) are invited to download/complete the registration form when it becomes available - please check this page at a later date.

 For more information contact Council on (07) 3810 6655.